Our new Driving Tips series gives you the need-to-know advice for driving abroad!

 What to Bring Along

-- Drivers will need to carry their identification, license, registration and insurance papers.
+- Drivers will need to carry their identification, licence, registration and insurance papers.
 Also, it is mandatory that all cars are equipped with a reflective jacket (red or yellow) as well as a warning triangle in case of breakdowns.

 - A few useful items that are a good idea to include on your journey in Italy will be a map of the country and an additional map of where you will be visiting.
 These are both useful additions to a vehicle’s GPS navigation system.